psychoinformatics-de/ipsy-docs/source/internal/data_center/network.rst

 `Medusa <medusa>`_ is the gateway to the cluster.
 It is the only machine in the rack that has direct access to the Internet.

-Behind Medusa are two seperate networks: data and management.
+Behind Medusa are two separate networks: data and management.
 Medusa handles routing (NAT), DHCP, DNS, etc for both networks.
 See `Medusa's <medusa>`_ documentation for information on configuring those services